Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Four students shot at Kent State".</h2 head><h3 quote align='center'>"On this day in 1970, an anti-Vietnam War demonstration at Kent State University turned deadly when the Ohio National Guard shot four unarmed students and wounded nine others, further turning public opinion against the war.
-How much do you know about the Vietnam War?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Mexican victory in the Battle of Puebla".</h2 head><h3 quote align='center'>"On this day in 1862, Mexico repelled the French forces of Napoleon III at the Battle of Puebla, a victory that became a symbol of resistance to foreign domination and is now celebrated as a national holiday, Cinco de Mayo.".</h3 quote></h3 OTD